 Committee > UK Committee Member

-Jo Tinworth studied the political, social and cultural history of Britain and Europe during the long eighteenth century at the Universities of Durham (B.A.) and Oxford (M.Sc.) before pursuing a successful career in industry.
-In 2009 she returned to her first love: buildings.
+Jo Tinworth studied the political, social and cultural history of Britain and Europe during the long eighteenth century at the Universities of Durham (B.A.) and Oxford (M.Sc.) and pursued a successful career in industry before returning to her first love: buildings.
 She graduated from the Courtauld Institute of Art in 2009 with a Masters in History of Art (Architectural History).
 Between 2010 and 2016 she worked as a freelance research curator for Historic Royal Palaces, on projects spanning the Tudors to the Victorians at Hampton Court Palace, Kensington Palace and the Tower of London.
 It was at Historic Royal Palaces that Jo conceived her interest in the architectural patronage of William III and Mary II and how their building at Hampton Court and Kensington, in the context of their palaces in Holland, might inform our understanding of their Court and Monarchy.
-She is currently preparing an article for publication on the politicization of space at the court of William III.